eddiethedean/mock-spark/tests/COMPATIBILITY_TESTING_GUIDE.md

 ### Step 2: Create Test Data

 Define input data for your tests.
-The generator will use this data with both PySpark and Mock-Spark:
+The generator will use this data with both PySpark and Sparkless:

 ```python
 # In the generator, define input data